solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ### Gossip last vote before the restart and ancestors on that fork

-Send direct message LastVotedForkSlots to everyone, it contains the last voted slot on its tower and the ancestor slots on the last voted fork and is sent in a compressed bitmap like the EpicSlots data structure.
+Send Gossip message LastVotedForkSlots to everyone in restart, it contains the last voted slot on its tower and the ancestor slots on the last voted fork and is sent in a compressed bitmap like the EpicSlots data structure.
 The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume most restart decisions to be made in 9 hours.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
 If enough validators failed to restart within 9 hours, then use the old restart method.

 The fields of LastVotedForkSlots are: